Update: 2022 Challenge Results Announced

 - IoT CyberSecurity platforms and devices: technology, policy, processes

 - IoT and Data: collecting and managing real-world data

 - Augmented Reality/Virtual Reality/Mixed Reality in training/manufacturing/business settings

 - #IoT and Connectivity – 5G, WiFi, Bluetooth, LPWAN, etc.

 Rules and Eligibility

-Applicant teams may be composed of up to 3 Georgia Tech students in good standing (GPA > 2.0).
-Projects should designate a Georgia Tech instructional or research faculty mentor for the proposed research project.
-The proposed projects, papers, apps, or devices need to be completed by June 1.
-Teams will present their work at a CDAIT event in early summer.
+Applicant teams should be composed of up to 3 Georgia Tech students.
+Project teams should designate a Georgia Tech instructional or research faculty mentor for the proposed research project.
+The proposed projects, papers, apps, or devices should be completed by May 1, 2022.
+Teams will present their work at a CDAIT industry event in early summer.